MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/tutorial-create-low-code-plugins.md

 ### Prerequisites

 For this tutorial, you must first enable Copilot in finance and operations apps in your environment.
-For instructions, see [Enable basic Copilot capabilities in finance and operations apps](enable-copilot.md).
+For instructions, see [Copilot prerequisites](enable-copilot.md).

 ## Step 1: Create a new topic